o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/development/behavior-context.md

 ---
-description: ' Learn about the relationship between Script Canvas and the behavior context in Amazon Lumberyard. '
+description: ' Learn about the relationship between Script Canvas and the behavior context in Open 3D Engine. '
 title: 'Script Canvas and the Behavior Context'
 ---
 # Script Canvas and the Behavior Context {#script-canvas-behavior-context}